mpyatkov/rnaseq_pipeline/README.txt

   | tmux attach
   `----

-  In addition users can check the cluster queue to get information about current execution step of the pipeline:
+  In addition, users can check the cluster queue to get information about current execution step of the pipeline:

   ,----
   | qstat -u BU_USER_NAME
   `----

+  Finally, after the pipeline run is completed, the user can enter the Terminal View mode, with the command (right) Control + b, followed by the use of Page Up and page Down, to view all of the pipeline notes output to the screen.

+  To exit the Command View mode, enter Escape.